jsburke/conlang-dictionary/README.md

 - Biographical Names
 - Geographical Names

 It is worthwhile to note that a given section need not be mandatory.
 They may be removed as one sees fit.
-Each section will have its own subdirectory for sake of neatness.